jcfitzpatrick12/spectre/README.md

 - Backend web server with a discoverable RESTful API
 - Developer-friendly and extensible

 ℹ️ Looking for a lightweight alternative?
-Check out [_Spectrel_](https://github.com/jcfitzpatrick12/spectre-lite), a stripped-back derivative of _Spectre_, written in pure C (no Docker required).
+Check out [_Spectrel_](https://github.com/jcfitzpatrick12/spectre-lite), a stripped-back derivative of _Spectre_, written in pure C. No Docker required.